Bounding temporal quantum correlations

 \subsection{A3: Completeness of the general method}

 In this part we shortly comment on the completeness of the presented general method.
 As pointed out, this has already been proven indirectly in the context of the spatial bipartite case~\cite{NPA08}.

 At first let us change slightly the notation in order to make it closer to the one used in Ref.~\cite{NPA08}.
 In the following we do not explicitly consider the matrix $M$ from the main text, but rather a slightly smaller matrix where one erases some trivial constraints.
 In the following the set $\{ E_i \} $ contains all projectors $\Pi_k^s$, but one of the outcomes $k$ from each setting $s$ is left out.
-Note that we also use a single subscript to identify setting and outcome.
-Then one looks at the matrix
+We also use a single subscript to identify setting and outcome.
+Then the matrix